fecgov/FEC/feature_sets/ia_primary_nav_menu.md

 ## navigation / information architecture / hierarchy

 - :red_circle: PROBLEM: Users get lost when moving between the candidate profile pages and financial data that the user associates with those candidates.
 That data is already legally (and hierarchically on the site) linked to committees (and advanced data tables such as receipts and disbursements).
 E.g.: "How much has Bernie Sanders raised in big dollar donations?" [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) :construction: `to be issued`
 - :red_circle: PROBLEM: Users routinely seek out filing deadline information by going first to the registration and reporting, rather than calendar where this information is.
-This finding is robust across a few weeks of testing. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) :construction: `to be issued`
+This finding is robust across a few weeks of testing. [tested 6-9](https://github.com/18F/FEC/blob/master/test_scripts/2016-6-9.md) [issue: 1721](https://github.com/18F/openFEC/issues/1721)

   - :wrench: Create prominent pathways from registration and reporting to calendar deadlines